zowe/community/Technical-Steering-Committee/guidelines/major-release.md

   - Includes the dates for the Office Hours for Extenders
 - Documentation for next major version is available on staging (During the PI - 1)
 - Technical preview build is available to the general public (Start of Release PI, could be earlier)

+## PI - 2

+- Create in a Community repository new page for the squads to share upcoming and planned changes for vNext

 ## PI - 1